-- ◆ -D rulename Run the patch considering that the virtual rule "rulename" is satisfied.
+- → -D rulename Run the patch considering that the virtual rule "rulename" is satisfied.
 Virtual rules should be declared at the beginning of the semantic patch in a comma separated list following the keyword virtual.
 Other rules can depend on the satisfaction or non satisfaction of these rules using the keyword depends on in the usual way. - ◆ -D variable=value Run the patch considering that the virtual identifier metavariable "variable" is bound to "value".
 Any identifier metavariable can be designated as being virtual by giving it the rule name virtual.
-An example is in demos/vm.coci - ◆ -allow-inconsistent-paths Normally, a term that is transformed should only be accessible from other terms that are matched by the semantic patch.
+An example is in demos/vm.coci - ♦ -allow-inconsistent-paths Normally, a term that is transformed should only be accessible from other terms that are matched by the semantic patch.
 This option removes this constraint.
 Doing so, is unsafe, however, because the properties that hold along the matched path might not hold at all along the unmatched path. - igoplus -disallow-nested-exps In an expression that contains repeated nested subterms, e.g. of the form f(f(x)), a pattern can match a single expression in multiple ways, some nested inside others.
 This option causes the matching process to stop immediately at the outermost match.
-Thus, in the example f(f(x)), the possibility that the pattern f(E), with metavariable E, matches with E as x will not be considered. - ♦ -no-safe-expressions normally, we check that an expression does not match something earlier in the disjunction.
+Thus, in the example f(f(x)), the possibility that the pattern f(E), with metavariable E, matches with E as x will not be considered.

+- ♦ -no-safe-expressions normally, we check that an expression does not match something earlier in the disjunction.
 But for large disjunctions, this can result in a very big CTL formula.
-So this option give the user the option to say he doesn't want this feature, if that is the case. - ◆ -pyoutput coccilib.output.Gtk, -pyoutput coccilib.output.Console This controls whether Python output is sent to Gtk or to the console. -pyoutput coccilib.output.Console is the default.
-The Gtk option is currently not well supported.

-- -loop When there is "..." in the semantic patch, the CTL operator AU is used if the current function does not contain a loop, and AW may be used if it does.
+So this option give the user the option to say he doesn't want this feature, if that is the case. - - -loop When there is "..." in the semantic patch, the CTL operator AU is used if the current function does not contain a loop, and AW may be used if it does.
 This option causes AW always to be used. - ♦ -ocaml-regexps Use the regular expressions provided by the OCaml Str library.
 This is the default if the PCRE library is not available.
 Otherwise PCRE regular expressions are used by default. - -steps (int) This limits the number of steps performed by the CTL engine to the specified number.
-This option is unsafe as it might cause a rule to fail due to running out of steps rather than due to not matching. - -bench $\langle int \rangle$ This collects various information about the operations performed during the CTL matching process.
+This option is unsafe as it might cause a rule to fail due to running out of steps rather than due to not matching. - -bench $\langle int \rangle$ This collects various information about the operations performed during the CTL matching process. - ♦ -reverse Inverts the semantic patch before applying it.
+A potential use case is backporting changes to previous versions.
+If a semantic patch represents an API change, then the reverse undoes the API change.
+Note that inverting a semantic patch is not always possible.
+In particular, the composition of a semantic patch with its inverse is not guaranteed to be an empty patch.